Left Bloc (Mandatory Palestine)

 The Left Bloc was a Jewish left-wing organization in Mandatory Palestine, which existed in the late 1920s.
 The group published a newspaper called Derekh Hapoel (דרך הפועל, Hebrew for 'Workers' Path').
-Politically, the organization was critical of the Histadrut leadership for not organizing Arabic and Jewish workers jointly.
+Politically, the organization was critical of the Histadrut leadership for not organizing Arab and Jewish workers jointly.
 In the 1944 Assembly of Representatives election it ran as a coalition of the Hashomer Hatzair Workers Party and Poale Zion Left.
-The Left Bloc became a formal party, Mapam in 1948.
+The Left Bloc merged with Ahdut HaAvoda into Mapam in 1948.